 9 – Organic and fair trade chocolates from Theo Chocolate

 Theo Chocolate (named for the Theobroma cacao plant) is the first fair-trade organic chocolatier in America, sourcing cocoa from Costa Rica, Ecuador, Madagascar, Peru, Venezuela, the Dominican Republic, and the Congo.
 Theo Chocolate takes special care to use only organic ingredients grown sustainably and to ensure all their workers throughout the entire manufacturing process earn a living wage.

-Their chocolate offerings come in six categories: Classic, Fantasy, Baking, Holiday, Kids’ Crunch, and Limited Edition.
+Their chocolate offerings come in six categories: Classic, Fantasy, Baking, Holiday Season chocolate, Kids’ Crunch, and Limited Edition.
 Theo Chocolates are soy-free, gluten-free, and vegan (no dairy!).
 Despite their health efforts, they sure don’t scrimp on anything – Theo Chocolate bars come in generous serving sizes, and because they use only carefully-grown ingredients, there’s no sparing flavor either!
-Make sure their zesty Dark Chocolate with Orange bar, the smooth and cool Dark Chocolate with Mint bar, and the Dark Chocolate with Coffee bar featuring crunchy ground coffee bits are first picks on your list.
+Make sure their zesty Dark Chocolate with Orange bar, the smooth and cool Dark Chocolate with Mint bar, and the Dark Chocolate with Coffee bar featuring crunchy ground coffee bean are first picks on your list.